 As of December 1, 2019, childhood sex abuse victims in New Jersey have until their 55th birthday (or up to seven years after they discover the abuse has caused them harm) to sue.
 Cases that were previously time-barred have now been revived with a two-year filing window.

 We recognize that sharing your story is an incredibly difficult thing to do.
 While no lawsuit will rectify the wrongs that have been done, a survivor’s voice and story have the power to change the future.

-For survivors of clergy sexual abuse, compensation may be available.
-Financial compensation may help cover costs associated with abuse and its lasting trauma, such as:
+Financial compensation may help cover costs associated with abuse and its lasting trauma.

 - Emotional counseling